dani622/firsttest/README.md

 # firsttest

-Throwaway repo for doing some initial testing
+Throwaway repo for doing some EXPERIMENTAL testing

-And this is my very FIRST change to the readme file!
+And this is my very SECOND change to the readme file!